dschlyter/dotfiles/README.md

     git clone https://github.com/dschlyter/dotfiles
     cd dotfiles
-    ./install.sh # use flag --vundle to setup vim plugins
+    ./install.sh

+You may add some flags to install more stuff, the script will tell you what they are.

 OS X
 ----

-Run `./osx.sh` for some sane default configs.
+Run `./osx_essential.sh` for some sane default configs.

+Run `./osx_window_mgr.sh` to set up some nice shortcuts.
+Read the script before running since some customization is needed.

 * To use iterm2-settings, open iterm preferences and select load config from file and select com.googlecode.iterm2.plist in the dotfiles dir.
 * To export config, open iterm preferences and press save config to file.